AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Compute optimized instance families.md

 Features

--   Provides predictable and consistent high performance and reduces virtualization overheads with the use of the X-Dragon architecture.
+-   Uses the X-Dragon architecture to provide predictable and consistent high performance and reduce virtualization overheads.
 -   Compute:
-    -   Equipped with 2.6 GHz AMD EPYC TM ROME processors with a maximum turbo frequency of 3.3 GHz for consistent computing performance.
+    -   Uses 2.6 GHz AMD EPYC TM ROME processors that deliver a maximum turbo frequency of 3.3 GHz for consistent computing performance.
     -   Offers a CPU-to-memory ratio of 1:2.
-    -   Allows you to enable or disable Hyper-Threading.
+    -   Allows you to enable or disable hyper-threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

 -   Storage:
-    -   I/O optimized.
+    -   Is an instance family in which all instances are I/O optimized.
     -   Supports enhanced SSDs \(ESSDs\), standard SSDs, and ultra disks.
     -   Provides high storage I/O performance based on large computing capacity.